Atlantic Illumination Entertainment Lighting

 THE KITS

-As a lighting crew member or designer/director, one
+As a lighting designer/director or crew member, one should

-should have certain things at live performances or for
+have certain things at live performances or for rehearsals.

-lists of kits one might wish to assemble and take along.
+lists that one might wish to assemble and take along.

 THE FOLLOWING MAY NOT BE REPRODUCED